Skip to main content

 500 | Log entry 500...

-[Showing only 500 of 1500 total lines.
-Use start_line and end_line to read specific ranges.]
+Showing only 500 of 1500 total lines.
+Use line_range to read specific sections.

 // Optional: Source code definitions summary might appear here for code files